albertocerrone/Deverr/README.md

 OR:
   - Start back-end server: `yarn dev`
   - Start front-end server: `cd client && yarn start`
-- if you need to seed your database: `yarn seed`
+- If you need to seed your database: `yarn seed`
 ### How to Use It